ArduPilot/ardupilot_wiki/rover/source/docs/rover-tuning-throttle-and-speed.rst

 Tuning Speed and Throttle
 =========================

-This page decribes how a Rover's speed and throttle controls can be tuned.
+This page describes how a Rover's speed and throttle controls can be tuned.
 In general it is best to tune this controller before moving on to the steering controllers.

 .. image:: ../images/rover-throttle-and-speed1.png